kubos/kubos/docs/sdk-docs/index.rst

     - :doc:`../installation-docs/sdk-installing` - How to install the SDK onto your host machine
     - :doc:`sdk-examples` - A list of example projects using the SDK
-    - :doc:`sdk-cheatsheet` - A quick guide for the most common SDK tasks
+    - :doc:`sdk-c` - A guide to using C with the Kubos SDK
     - :doc:`sdk-rust` - How to develop and run Kubos projects using Rust
     - :doc:`sdk-python` - How to develop and run Kubos projects using Python
     - :doc:`windows-dev-environment` - How to develop Kubos projects from a Windows-based host computer